NotDesigned/blog-source/source/_posts/Differential-Geometry.md

 For Chinese reader, you can refer to the website http://staff.ustc.edu.cn/~wangzuoq/Courses/23F-Manifolds/#notes for Chinese course note in USTC.

-## Review on Manifolds and its Structures
+## Review on Manifolds

 Please refer to the "Differential Manifold" article.

-For the sake of this articles, you at least need to understand the following concept in that article.
+For the sake of this articles, one at least need to understand the following concept in that article.

 - Topological Manifold
 - Smooth Manifold